 Like traditional metal braces, ceramic braces still require regular trips to the orthodontist.
 The extra one-on-one time allows for a more tailored treatment plan that ensures quality results and a low risk of relapse (your teeth moving back to their original position).
 Ceramic braces also typically require about the same treatment time as braces, at around 18-24 months.

 The main differences between ceramic and traditional braces come down to aesthetics, cost, comfort, and maintenance.
 Depending on your priorities, you may find ceramic braces to be more convenient and suitable for your lifestyle.

 While traditional braces use bulky and highly visible metal, ceramic braces use clear brackets and white or tooth-colored wires instead.
 Because of their transparent nature, ceramic braces tend to blend in with the teeth and are more difficult to detect.
 This is often a huge perk for adults who want a thorough treatment option, without the typical look of braces.

-Unfortunately, because almost every aspect of ceramic braces is clear or translucent, they tend to stain very easily.
+Unfortunately, the elastics used on each ceramic bracket tend to stain easily.
 Patients with traditional metal braces do not experience this issue.
 Also, ceramic braces have slightly larger brackets than traditional braces.
 However, since the brackets are clear, this is typically not considered to be a deal-breaker.

 Ceramic braces employ the use of a more advanced material than their traditional counterparts.
 So, it makes sense that the average cost of treatment for ceramic braces is slightly higher.
 Opting for the nearly invisible, clear brackets comes at a price.
 The average cost for ceramic braces is $6,000, about $1,000 more than traditional braces.